simple-crypto/verime/README.md

 sim_clock_cycle(sm);
 ...
 ```
-2. Then, the programmable delay is fetched from the input buffer and the dedicated input of the core is set accordingly
+2. Then, the programmable delay is fetched from the input buffer and the dedicated input bus of the core is set accordingly
 ```c
 ...
 // Prepare the run with input data